samuelweiler/gf-ecd/index.md

 "right" are considered.

-We believe gender free ECD is in a period of rapid change, and this guidance should be taken as "best *current* practice" only.
+We believe gender free ECD is in a period of rapid change, and this guidance should be taken as a description of how our experience has led us to see "best *current* practice" only.

 This note does not explore the "why" or "why not" for gender free calling, merely the "how".

 ## Background

 There is a long tradtion of gender free ECD using global terminology.
-At the LCFD dance in Boston, landmarks (e.g. "the clock side of the hall" or "the window side") are used for the rare occasions when one dancer or one side of a longways set needs to be called out separately from the others.
+At the LCFD dance in Boston, as at other dances using global terminology, landmarks (e.g. "the clock side of the hall" or "the window side") are used for the rare occasions when one dancer or one side of a longways set needs to be called out separately from the others.

 [Read Weaver's document on Boston's conventions](https://www.lcfd.org/gf-ecd-calling-conventions.html) provides excellent background.
 Bruce Hamilton's [Notes on Teaching Country Dance](https://www.cdss.org/index.php/vm-store/books/notes-on-teaching-country-dance-263-detail), while not aimed at gender-free calling, also discusses global directions.
+[The Heather and the Rose](http://www.heatherandrose.org/about.shtml), based in Oregon and formally incorporated in 1982, uses [global terminology](http://www.heatherandrose.org/terms.shtml) for ECD and Scottish dancing.
+Andrea Nettleton has recently been publicizing her own theory of positional calling for ECD and contra, and Beth Molaro has been picking up positional/global terminology for contra as well.

 ## Frame of Reference